VinicinBraga/VinicinBraga/README.md

 I'm a Web Developer student graduated in TRYBE (www.betrybe.com)
 <img src="https://media2.giphy.com/media/v0pjPifNejWspnnrJj/200w.webp" width="50">

-I am passionate about finding innovative solutions to the challenges that businesses and their clients face.
-From the beginning of my career, I have always been motivated to listen to the client's needs and find solutions that have a positive impact.
-As a technology developer, I can use my skills in HTML, CSS, Typescript, JavaScript, React, SQL, MongoDB, and NodeJS to achieve significant results.
-I believe that the combination of my passion for finding solutions and my technical skills allows me to be a great asset to any company.
+I have a deep interest in discovering innovative solutions to the challenges faced by companies and their clients.
+Since the beginning of my career, my motivation has been to understand customer needs and offer solutions that have a positive impact.
+As a technology developer, I possess skills in HTML, CSS, Typescript, JavaScript, React, SQL, MongoDB, and NodeJS, which I can leverage to achieve significant results.
+I believe that the combination of my determination to find efficient solutions and my technical skill set can contribute significantly to a company's success.
 </p>

 ## Some tools used :